-Interpretations of this resonance within constituentquark models had a significant theoretical support.
-A sixquark dibaryon with these quantum numbers and a similar mass was expected in a set of calculations [21-23].
-However, these calculations did not give other important characteristics, such as the width of the resonance, polarization observables, or the cross section of its excitation.
+ization observables, or the cross section of its excitation.
 Certainly, the observation [18] of the np elastic scattering resonance with the same quantum numbers and energy cannot be evidence in support of the genuine quark nature of the resonance.
-A similar relation between elastic and inelastic channels of the resonance were observed much earlier for the strong inelastic isovector NN resonances ${}^{1}D{2}$, ${}^{3}F{3}$, ${}^{3}P{2}$, which had first been discovered in the elastic channels.
+A similar relation between elastic and inelastic channels of the resonance were observed much earlier for the strong inelastic isovector NN resonances $^1D_2$ , $^3F_3$ , $^3P_2$ , which had first been discovered in the elastic channels.
 Therefore, the traditional meson-baryon approach for interpretation of the resonance associated with the production of the ABC effect remains to be up to date.

-Such a study was carried out by Gal and Garcilazo in [24,25].
-They employed the $\pi N\Delta$ system in a Faddeev-type three-body calculation, which dynamically generated a pole with its mass and width close to that in the WASA data.
-Though the approximation done in the form of a trial Δ baryon of a zero decay width has lessened the persuasiveness of this result.
+Such a study was carried out by Gal and Garcilazo in [25,26].
+They employed the $\pi N \Delta$ system in a Faddeev-type three-body calculation, which dynamically generated a pole with its mass and width close to that in the WASA data.
+Though the approximation done in the form of a trial $\Delta$ baryon of a zero decay width has lessened the persuasiveness of this result.

-More general motivation for narrowing the D{03} width compared with the free $\Delta(1232)$ width was given recently by Niskanen via a coupled-channel calculation [39] with the nucleon, pion, and $\Delta(1232)$ resonance as the only participants in the interaction.
-In the last years, development of the chiral constituent-quark model [40-42] has resulted in the successful calculation of the total width of the $IJ^P{=}03^+$ resonance with the mass of 2380 MeV.
+More general motivation for narrowing the $D{03}$ width compared with the free $\Delta(1232)$ width was given recently by Niskanen via a coupled-channel calculation [39] with the nucleon, pion, and $\Delta(1232)$ resonance as the only participants in the interaction.
+In the last years, development of the chiral constituent-quark model [40,41] has resulted in the successful calculation of the total width of the $I(J^P)=0(3^+)$ resonance with the mass of 2380 MeV.
 Moreover, the partial decay widths were reproduced as well.
 The calculations revealed a two-component content of the resonance wave function: a $\Delta\Delta$ structure and a dominant hidden-color component, the six-quark exotic state.